-Whenever someone interested in investing asks me about how to start investing, the first question I ask is, “what are your investment objectives”?
+Whenever someone interested in investing asks me about to Set Financial Goals or how to start investing, the first question I ask is, “what are your investment objectives”?

 Almost 80% of them don’t know the “right” answer or they just say – earn more money.

-Financial goal is driven by finance as the name itself says!
+A financial goal is driven by finance as the name itself says!
 It means making financial arrangements for the future needs.
-And, for each person the need might vary.
+And, for each person, the need might vary.
 For one person it could mean setting up goals to save enough to buy a home or for retirement and for another it could mean saving for a daughter’s wedding.
 No matter what the goal is, it needs to be realistic, clear, and measurable and should have a time frame.

 But remember “earning more money” or “become rich” is not a goal.
 Robert Kiyosaki rightly said, “Money is not a goal.
 Money has no value.
 The value comes from the dreams money helps achieve.”
 Your goal should be based on making your life and future financially secure and money is a tool which helps you achieve it.